meyerphi/strix/doc/BUILDING.md

 ```
 cargo build --release
 ```
-Strix can then be run as follows:
+Strix can then be run by either of the following commands:
 ```
 cargo run --release -- [OPTIONS]
+target/release/strix [OPTIONS]
 ```

 ## Build binary distribution